Chinmayee770/bob_hackathon/README.md

                           formulations using ai  and store in sql)**
 - **Reference: on which ratios will be calculated and considered** [Credit Analysis Ratios](https://corporatefinanceinstitute.com/resources/commercial-lending/credit-analysis-ratio/)

-### 3.Business Loan Approval Process
+### 3.Business Loan Approval Process Model
-- **Verification:** Checking is done  if all 2.1)Financial Ratios, 2.2)Company Reputation Check Through External Data, and 2.3)Audit Agency  Verifications  scores meet thresholds as you can see above for detailed explanation
+- **Verification:** Checking is done  if all 2.1)Financial Ratios, 2.2)Company Reputation Check Through External Data, and 2.3)Audit Agency  Verifications, scores meet thresholds as you can see above for detailed explanation
 - **Azure Functions:** Logic is implemented for threshold checks and validation.
 - **Approval:** Final loan approval is given if all checks are satisfactory (input pdfs to input data is verified and final loan is approved).

 ### 4. Customer (Non-Businesses) Credit Score Calculation
 - **Azure Machine Learning:** Will use an improved ML model to calculate credit scores for non-business customers.
-  - **Integration with Step 6:** Uses customer data processed in steps 1-3 to calculate the credit score and validate during the loan approval process.
+- **Data Source**: Here the data source will be from 1.2 where we will take input cibil score forms/pdfs and ocr based inputs aswell as keyboard inputs which are stored in blob storage in csv format
 - **Reference model[git link]** [Credit Score Anomaly Detection]([https://github.com/ANUJT65/bob_hackathon/blob/main/backend/credit_score_calculations.py])

 ### 5. Email Classification of customer queries and Response from banking side
 - **Azure Cognitive Services and Azure ML:** Classifies incoming emails based on content and keywords.